National Football Museum: Preston

 After much hard work, an application to the Heritage Lottery Fund was successful and a grant of £7.5m was awarded in November 1997.
 The Museum would be located in the Bill Shankly Kop of Deepdale.
 The total project cost was estimated at £12m.
 A ground-breaking ceremony took place on 26 September 1998 by Sepp Blatter of FIFA with the Rt Hon Chris Smith MP, the Secretary of State for Culture, Media and Sport, in attendance.
 The foundation stone was laid by Bryan Gray and Ben Casey (who had persuaded Baxi to buy PNE) in April 2000.
 Finally the National Football Museum was officially opened on 21 June 2001 by the Duke of Kent.
 Bryan Gray, the founding chairman of trustees, stood down in September 2001 to be succeeded by Brian Booth.

 Rob Pratten was the first employee of the Football Museum: he joined the team in May 1995 and for some time was the only employee.
 Kevin Moore was appointed Director in August 1997 and was later joined by Mark Bushell, Hugh Hornby and Lindsey Jones.
 The museum's first site was outside Deepdale, Preston, Lancashire.
 Deepdale was particularly significant as it is the oldest continuously used professional football ground in the world.
-The museum's president is World Cup winner Sir Bobby Charlton.

 In 2003 the museum and the University of Central Lancashire established the International Football Institute to conduct research into historical, social and cultural aspects of football.